Raghav-Guru/Atlas-Workshop/README.md

 ### **LAB 1.2: Kafka configuration for Atlas, Atlas Hook and bridges:**

-Kafka is used as notification/messaging system for automated way to populate metadata into Atlas.
-Prior to reviewing how Kafka is used with Atlas, we will start with Atlas Bridges concept, which are helpful to populate existing metadata in the source prior to Atlas installation.
+Atlas relies on Kafka as notification/messaging service to automate ingesting metadata into Atlas.
+Prior to reviewing how Kafka is used with Atlas, we should know the concept of Atlas Hooks and Bridges.

  We will explore other pre-requisite services Solr and Kafka while understanding how metadata is populated to Atlas.

 **LAB 1.2.1 : Understanding Atlas Hook and Bridges:**

-We have 3 methods to populate metadata to Atlas:
+Metadata to Atlas can be ingested in  3 ways :

-**Atlas Bridge :** Atlas bridge is a simple class built on AtlasClientV2 class, which does a POST method to ATLAS API with the metadata fetched from service (like for hive we fetch metadata from Hive Metastore ).
+**Atlas Bridge :** Atlas bridge is a simple class built on AtlasClientV2 class.
+Provided as a shell script will do a POST method to ATLAS API with the metadata fetched from metadata source service (like for hive we fetch metadata from Hive Metastore ).

-With the atlas installation a shell script is provided as add-on per service.
+Atlas parcel/installation includes these atlas bridge shell scripts per supported service.

 /Code reference [https://github.infra.cloudera.com/CDH/atlas/tree/cdpd-master/addons](https://github.infra.cloudera.com/CDH/atlas/tree/cdpd-master/addons)/

 These shell scripts call Atlas bridge code in backend , which further has implementation to fetch metadata from that respective service and push it to ATLAS via Atlas API.

-**Step 1 :** Lets install Hive On Tez Service to understand how these Atlas bridge are used.
+**Step 1 :**  Install Hive On Tez Service to understand how these Atlas bridge/import scripts are used.

-Install Hive on Tez service on cluster.
-(Hive is the very first service where Atlas integration was implemented.)
+From CM add Hive on Tez service.

 /Note: Hive on Tez depends on service YARN/HIVE/Tez, make sure to add these service in the order prior to adding Hive on Tez./

 **Step 2 :** Create table on Hive to create some metadata for hive.
 Metadata for hive is created when hive objects like table/Db are created.